MicrosoftDocs/well-architected/well-architected/reliability/regions-availability-zones.md

 - **Performance Efficiency:** Occasionally, workloads can be highly sensitive to network latency.
 In these workloads, it's important to physically locate the components close together to minimize the latency when they communicate, which typically means deploying into a single availability zone.
 However, most workloads aren't highly latency sensitive, so this concern doesn't apply.
 - **Operational Excellence:** A complex architecture takes more effort to deploy, configure, and manage.
 Additionally, for a highly available solution you might need to plan how you'll fail over to a secondary set of resources.
 Failover and failback can be complex, especially when manual steps are required.

 However you design your solution, the **Security** pillar continues to apply.
 Usually, decisions about whether and how you use availability zones and regions doesn't change your security posture.
-Azure applies the same security rigor to all of our regions and availability zones.
+Azure applies the same security rigor to every region and availability zone.

 > [!TIP]
 > For many production workloads, a [zone-redundant (spread) deployment](#deployment-approach-3-zone-redundant-spread-deployments) provides the best balance of tradeoffs.
 This approach can be extended with [asynchronous data backup to another region](#zone-redundant-spread-deployments-with-backup-across-regions).